 This is a gem of a tour nestled in the picturesque town of Wallace Idaho.
 Every building along these streets are historical landmarks so taking a stroll down Main Street is a stroll in preserved perfection.
 Take a tour to the Sierra Silver Mine where you actually walk in a true once in use mine!
 Hard hats and everything, your former miner will give you all the education about mining practices as well as try a blaster or two.
-But be warned; your guide may drop a few choice words but will definitely keep you on your toes in laughter.
+But be warned!
+Your guide may drop a few choice words but will definitely keep you on your toes in laughter.

 Charles Schultz Museum

 Not our typical outdoor focus adventure but I could not do this list without recommending our family’s absolute favorite museum.
 Nestled in recovering from the massive fires town of Santa Rosa, this building seems unimpressive at first look.
-Once you enter through the glass doors you are immediately transported in the wonderful world of Charles Schultz.
-From the theatre playing non-stop Charlie Brown classics to the replica of Mr. Schultz’s office; this entire building is one beautifully done masterpiece to anther.
+Once you enter through the glass doors you are immediately transported to the wonderful world of Charles Schultz.
+From the theatre playing non-stop Charlie Brown classics to the replica of Mr. Schultz’s office, this entire building is one beautifully done masterpiece to another.
 Perhaps our very favorite aspect is the learn-to-draw education room dedicated to learning how you too can draw yourself a Charlie Brown or Lucy.
 On a very rainy, winter day this museum was a gift.
 And if you are wanting to burn off some energy check out the ice rink right next door and see where Charlies Schultz spent almost every day.

 Wherever your adventures take you remember there is always an opportunity to roadschool.
-And trust me; if you visit one of these recommendations you too will learn a lesson or two.
+And trust me, if you visit one of these recommendations you too will learn a lesson or two.

 Happy travels and hope to see you on the road!